JimmyFW/GmailStatusFeed/README.md

 .credentials.json should be in the same directory as status-reader.js.
 Don't forget the dot!

-    5.
+Run in the prompt with
 ```
 node status-reader.js
 ```

 For fun:
-    5.

 ```
 node cleverbot.js
 ```

-    6. start a conversation with a friend, and watch the magic happen!
+then start a conversation with a friend.
+Sit back and watch the magic happen!

 Dependencies